NHS & Wellbeing

 • Sports and physical activity programmes

-This ensures health messaging is accessible, relevant, and trusted.
+• This ensured health messaging was accessible, relevant, and trusted.

-Many people do not access screening or seek help early due to:
+Many people did not access screening or seek help early due to:

 • Lack of awareness